ouotingwei/DescPP/README.md

 # Desc++
 This is a PyTorch implementation of "Desc++: Efficient Context-Aware Feature Descriptor Enhancement for Robust Data Association in Visual SLAM."

-> ⚠️ This repository is currently provided for review and demonstration purposes only.
-At this stage, we release the inference and demo code of Desc++, while the training code is being finalized and will be released upon paper acceptance.

 <div align="center">
     <a href="https://anonymous0187.github.io/" style="background-color: #2ea44f; color: white; padding: 12px 24px; text-decoration: none; border-radius: 6px; font-weight: bold; font-family: -apple-system,BlinkMacSystemFont,Segoe UI,Helvetica,Arial,sans-serif; display: inline-block;">
         Project Homepage